 Diabetes and obesity have reached epidemic proportions in the US and around the world.
-Founded in 2008, the Mount Sinai Diabetes Obesity Metabolism Institute (DOMI), the research counterpart to Mount Sinai’s nationally ranked Diabetes Center, was created in response to the rise of obesity, diabetes, and metabolic syndrome.
+Founded in 2008, the Mount Sinai Diabetes Obesity Metabolism Institute (DOMI), the research counterpart to Mount Sinai’s nationally ranked Division of Diabetes Endocrinology and Bone Disease, was created in response to the rise of obesity, diabetes, and metabolic syndrome.
 It endeavors at the forefront of research to cure these disorders by developing better therapeutic and prevention strategies through basic and clinical research.
-The DOMI at Mount Sinai is a world leader in diabetes and obesity research, with broad focuses on many sub-disciplines within this space, ranging from very basic science through translational research, to community-based education and prevention programs.
-Mount Sinai recently has reinforced its commitment to this critical area through the recruitment of Dr. Andrew F. Stewart as its DOMI Scientific Director.
+DOMI is a world leader in diabetes and obesity research, with broad focuses on many sub-disciplines within this space, ranging from very basic science through translational research, to community-based education and prevention programs.

 Andrew Stewart, MD

 Director, Diabetes, Obesity and Metabolism Institute